 How to Cut Celeriac

-This soup tastes good enough on its own and even better with one of my Thermomix Soft Bread Rolls.
-You could also serve it with some grilled bacon on top.
+This soup is delicious on its own, but even better with one of my Thermomix Soft Bread Rolls on the side.
+For something heartier, try topping it with a little grilled bacon.

 📖 Recipe